 [dateline] Amsterdam October 7.
 1780

-I have the Honour to be &c.
+I have the honour to be with great regard, &c.